 I just finished reading the newly published book, Becoming Nicole: The Transformation of an American Family by Amy Ellis Nutt.
-It is a fascinating, well written story about what it means to be transgender in todays world.
+It is a fascinating, well-written narrative about being transgender in today’s world.
 Nutt tells the story of the Maines family interspersed with chapters on the history and most current scientific understanding of what it means to be transgender.
 The book is a portrait of a family and their journey from the adoption of two male twins, and the belief by one of the twins, almost from his birth, that he was a girl inside.

 This book made the inner life of a transgendered individual more real to me than some of the other books I have read.
 It gave me a new understanding and comfort level on the topic.
 I also appreciated learning some of the most recent scientific understanding of gender identity.